An Evening of Poetry and Conversation with Ada Limón and Carl Phillips

 Thursday, October 18, 2018 7:30 PM - 9:00 PM

 Reading followed by book signing and reception

-Ada Limón is the author of five books of poetry, including a new collection, The Carrying (August 2018), and Bright Dead Things, which was named a finalist for several awards including the 2015 National Book Award in Poetry, the Kingsley Tufts Poetry Award, and the 2016 National Book Critics Circle Award.
+Ada Limón is the author of five books of poetry, including a new book, The Carrying (August 2018).
+Her volume Bright Dead Things was named a finalist for several awards including the 2015 National Book Award in Poetry, the Kingsley Tufts Poetry Award, and the 2016 National Book Critics Circle Award.
 It also was named one of the top 10 poetry books of the year by The New York Times.
 Limón serves on the faculty of Queens University of Charlotte’s low-residency M.F.A. program.